laothomas01/GDW2021/README.md

 ### Overview

 This game is a 3D puzzle platformer put together by 3 programmers: Ryan Kwong, Thomas Lao, Koshi Huynh.
-We worked on this game for 4 weeks and it turned out quite well/
+We worked on this game for 4 weeks and published it to itchi.io.
 The game is designed to put the player in the position of Jack and the Bean stalk as he attempts to raid god's vault.